monarchkumar/SFEAC/README.md

 # SFEAC
-Simple Finite Element Analyser in C ++
+Simple Finite Element Analyser in C ++.
+See src/main.cc for examples.